Thomas Jobson Jackson – Architect of Foster Hill Road Cemetery

 by Linda Ayres

 Thomas Jobson Jackson was born on the 12th February 1820 at Wisbech, Cambridgeshire.
 He was the fifth son of the Rev. Jeremiah Jackson, J.P. for the Isle of Ely, first headmaster of Wisbech Grammar School and afterwards, Prebendary of Brecon, vicar of Elm-cum-Emneth, and at one time Fellow of St. John’s College, Cambridge.
-He fathered 16 children, seven of them dying early.
+The Rev. Jackson fathered 16 children, seven of them dying early.
 His mother Mary Ann was the daughter of the Rev. Robert Willan, vicar of Cardington when John Howard the Prison Philanthropist was Lord of the Manor.

 He came to Bedford about 1846, and being an Architect by profession, he established a practice in Bedford and for a few years acted as County Surveyor.
 Among his more important works was the laying out of Bedford Cemetery, assisted by John Usher, even to the planting of the trees and shrubs, and there can be no doubt that much of the beauty of our incomparable Cemetery is due to the excellent judgement exercised by Thomas Jobson Jackson in the first stages of that work.
 He also designed the chapels and the red Gothic entrance lodge of the Cemetery.
 The chapels built of stone, under one roof, in the Gothic style of architecture, divided the consecrated from the un-consecrated part of the ground.
 The entire cost was £5,397.